WealthCreating/Option-Strategies-Payoffs/README.md

 2. Option Strategies - have only added 2, I still can not decide which all strategies I am going to add to the "Bullish Category" and "Bearish Category"

-3 Option Pain along with Put Call Ratio is working completely.
+3. Option Pain along with Put Call Ratio is working completely.

+Features that I have plan to add, Customized strike price selection for the various strategies that I will add eventually and also my own proprietory indicator to support the market trend indicators like TRIN, PCR and Option Pain.